Ukraine's Klitschko pulls out of election, backs 'Chocolate King'

 Ukrainians will vote under the shadow of Russia's annexation of Ukraine's Black Sea Crimea peninsula.

-"We need to build a new, efficient and modern Ukrainian army, which will defend the sovereignty and integrity of our country," Interfax news agency quoted Poroshenko as saying in the town of Vinnitsa southwest of Kiev.
+"We need to build a new, efficient and modern Ukrainian army, which will defend the sovereignty and integrity of our country," Poroshenko said late on Friday as he announced he would run for president.

 He officially submitted his candidacy to the election authorities in Kiev on Saturday.

-Klitschko, addressing a meeting of his UDAR (Punch) party, urged supporters to back Poroshenko, and announced he would run instead for mayor of the capital.
+Klitschko urged his supporters to back Poroshenko, and announced he would run instead for mayor of the capital.
+So far, no other candidate is seen mounting a serious challenge to the two frontrunners.